Hybrid airship: Modern hybrids

 The Aereon 26 was an aircraft which made its first flight in 1971.
 It was a small-scale prototype of the hybrid Airship Aereon Dynairship and part of the "TIGER" project.
 But it was never built due to lack of market for a hybrid airship.

 In 1984 the AeroLift CycloCrane helistat flew briefly.

 The 1986 Piasecki PA-97 Helistat experimental design combined four helicopters with a blimp in an attempt to create a heavy-lift vehicle for forestry work.
 It broke up at the end of its first flight.

 The SkyCat or "Sky Catamaran" vehicular technology is a hybrid aircraft amalgamation; a scale version at 12 meters called "SkyKitten", built by the Advanced Technologies Group Ltd, flew in 2000.

 The U.S. Defense Advanced Research Projects Agency (DARPA) initiated the Walrus Hybrid Ultra Large Aircraft program in 2005, a technology development initiative focused on ultra heavy air lift technology explorations.
 The program was terminated in 2007.

-In 2006, the Lockheed Martin P-791 underwent manned flight tests.
+In 2006, the Lockheed Martin P-791 underwent uncrewed flight tests.
 It was an unsuccessful candidate for the military Long Endurance Multi-intelligence Vehicle program even though it was the only successful Hybrid Airship to have ever flown until 7 August 2016.

 In 2008, Boeing announced that it was teaming up with SkyHook to develop a heavy duty lifting vehicle, the SkyHook JHL-40 Boeing subsequently shelved the project.

 The Hybrid Air Vehicles HAV 304 was built for the US Army Long Endurance Multi-intelligence Vehicle (LEMV) program.
 It flew successfully for 90 minutes in August 2012.
 Following cancellation of the LEMV project, Hybrid Air Vehicles re-purchased the HAV 304 vehicle and brought it back to the UK.
 It has been refurbished and renamed the Airlander 10.
 On August 17, 2016, the Airlander 10 had its first successful test flight outside the Cardington Hangars at RAF Cardington.
 Chief Test Pilot Dave Burns said in a statement "It was privilege to fly the Airlander for the first time and it flew wonderfully.
 I’m really excited about getting it airborne.
 It flew like a dream."
 Over 200 more flight hours are needed for full certification.

 Airlander 10 completed design certification testing before being written off when it came loose from its moorings in a high wind on 18 November 2017 at Cardington Airfield.